ziyao233/limine/PROTOCOL.md

 ### Paging Mode Feature

-The Paging Mode feature allows the kernel to control which paging mode is enabled before control is passed to it.
+The Paging Mode feature allows the executable to control which paging mode is enabled before control is passed to it.

 ID: